pyrotelekinetic/struo/README.md

 The project is still early in development, and not considered suitable for use at this stage.

+# Goals/Planned Features:
+- Configuration managed by NixOS module
+- Strict generation management
+- Lots of other stuff that I don't know how to describe currently

 ---

     Copyright (C) 2023  Carter "pyrotelekinetic" Ison <carter@isons.org>